tangentlin/taskasaurus/docs/specs.md

 Tasks may define a `"hide": true` property in `.vscode/tasks.json`.
 When a task is marked as hidden:

 - It **must not** appear in the status bar (neither as a root leaf, parent, nor child).
 - It **must not** contribute to group formation.
-For example, if `Test: unit` and `Test: e2e` both exist but `Test: e2e` has `hide: true`, no "Test" group is created since only one visible child remains.
+For example, if `Test/unit` and `Test/e2e` both exist but `Test/e2e` has `hide: true`, no "Test" group is created since only one visible child remains.
 - Hidden tasks are filtered out **before** the grouping algorithm runs.

 **Implementation:**